wkolowski/Type-Theory-Wishlist/README.md

 Defining `bmap` for `CoBush` is as easy (or as hard, depending on how you look at it) as defining it for `Bush`.
 Yet again, we need to use a scary higher-order corecursive call, `bmap (bmap f)`.

+Papers:
+- None

+**Status: extremely speculative.**

+TODO:
+- Search for papers.
+- Write some code dealing with truly nested coinductive families.
+- Decide if the last piece of syntax sugar should be included.
+- Change syntax of basic (co)inductives to use `of`.

+### Syntax sugar for coinductive families with uniform indices <a id="coinductive-uniform-indices"></a> [↩](#toc)

+TODO

 #### Some more syntax sugar, possibly...

 Coinductive Families enjoy an analogous kind of syntax sugar to what we have seen for Inductive Families.
 For negative coinductive types, if all codomains of a coinductive family are the same, we may treat indices as parameters and we don't need to quantify over the indices in fields.
 For positive coinductive types, if all domains of a coinductive family are the same, we may treat indices as parameters and we don't need to quantify over the indices in constructors.